All salon owners must have a good salon business plan.

 Your solution is not only about the services and products you provide but also how you provide them.
 What’s the experience you offer in the salon?
 How are you pricing your services?
 Do you need to book in advance or do you offer drop-in?
 Do you sell retail products online?

-It could be that your service menu is identical to other salons in your area.
-But if you’re offering a different experience, at a different price, you can still fill a gap in the market and address a problem that people have.
+Your service menu may be identical to that of other salons in your area.
+But if you offer a different experience at a different price, you can still fill a gap in the market and address a problem that people have.

 Example of Beauty Salon Solution